| FREQUENTLY ASKED QUESTIONS

-The last airport policy enshrined in the 2003 Air Transport White Paper makes clear that Governments do not build runways, nor pay for additional infrastructure (roads, rail, etc) that is needed because of airport expansion.
+Regardless of any policy decided upon by the Department for Transport, Governments do not build runways, nor do they pay for the additional infrastructure (roads, rail, etc) that is needed because of airport expansion.
 The onus would lie with the Manchester Airport Group (MAG), which owns Stansted Airport, to raise the necessary funds, to obtain planning permission and to ensure no UK or European environmental legislation will be breached.
 They would once again face massive opposition.

 Few major airlines want to use Stansted, and the no frills airlines do not want to pay increased landing fees which any major expansion would lead to.

 The financial risks associated with such a large scale investment for a questionable return would deter investors from risking more of their money on an airport that has never earned a commercial rate of return on capital employed since it was privatised in 1987 (nor indeed when it was state-owned).